 - Preheat the oven to 325°F.

-- In a medium sized bowl, combine the condensed milk, coconut, vanilla, and salt.1 can (13.4oz) ube flavored condensed milk, 1 bag (14 oz) sweetened, shredded coconut, 1 tsp vanilla, 1 pinch salt
+- In a medium sized bowl, combine the condensed milk, coconut, vanilla, and salt.1 can (13.4 ounces) ube flavored condensed milk, 1 bag (14 ounces) sweetened, shredded coconut, 1 teaspoon vanilla, 1 pinch salt

 - In the bowl of a stand mixer or in a small bowl using a hand mixer, whip the egg whites to the stiff peak stage.
 Then, as gently as possible, fold them into the coconut mixture.2 egg whites

-- Using a medium size cookie scoop or two teaspoons, scoop out mixture onto baking sheets lined with silicone mat or parchment paper, spacing each scoop 1-2 inches apart.
+- Using a medium size cookie scoop or two teaspoons, scoop out mixture onto baking sheets lined with silicone mat or parchment paper, spacing each scoop 1 to 2 inches apart.

-- Bake for 25-30 minutes until the macaroons are dry, rotating the pans about halfway through.
+- Bake for 25 to 30 minutes until the macaroons are dry, rotating the pans about halfway through.

 - Let cool on the pans and then transfer to cooling racks to cool completely.

 - If not tempered, the macaroons should be stored in the refrigerator.
-Bring to room temperature before serving.1/2 lb white chocolate
+Bring to room temperature before serving.½ pound white chocolate

 If you make these ube macaroons or just want to tell me how much you love purple food, please leave comment or share a pic!

-Make another recipe from the uglyducklingbakery cookie archives.
+Make another recipe from the Ugly Duckling Bakery cookies and brownies like:

 Sign up to get recipes full of kitchen tips and tricks.